GDPR, PSD2 & ePrivacy: New Regulations Will Drive Financial Services Innovation

 Few people associate regulation with innovation.
 For some, its seen as a necessary evil to protect consumer rights and fight fraud.
 For others, it’s a straitjacket that can reduce operational agility.
 Much has been said about the opportunity to enhance the customer experience by strengthening individual data rights under the General Data Protection Regulation.
-However, the GDPR is not the only data regulation driving innovation in Europe: the PSD2 & the ePrivacy Directive are also prompting financial institutions to consider how to turn regulation into an innovation opportunity.
+However, the GDPR is not the only data regulation driving innovation in Europe: the PSD2 & the ePrivacy Regulation are also prompting financial institutions to consider how to turn regulation into an innovation opportunity.

 Fuelling the digital revolution

 The first is the Payments Services Directive II (PSD2).
 PSD2 will fuel the digital revolution, catalysing new third-party services that will enable the increasingly important sharing economy.

 But there’s another, more subtle effect of the Directive that will prove equally important.
 The Account Information Service Providers (AISPs) introduced under the PSD2 will enable consumers to view their multiple bank details in a single portal.
 This move will empower consumers by unifying their financial services and the related data.